Happy Canada Day! #pureorthodontics #CanadaDay

 When weighing the advantages and disadvantages of orthodontic treatment, the best option is clear.
 In the long term, aligned teeth will reduce your risk of gum disease, as well as tooth decay and TMJ disorders.
 Putting a little extra effort into your dental hygiene routine during a brief treatment period is undoubtedly worth the outcome of an aligned, healthy and gorgeous grin.

 To learn more about the health benefits of Invisalign and braces in West Edmonton, give us a call.
-Dr. Hussain and the Pure Orthodontics team are eager to address any concerns and give you the straight, stunning and healthy smile you deserve.
+Dr. Hussain and the Pure Orthodontics team are eager to address any concerns and give you the straight and healthy smile you deserve.